-Key Stage 1
+EYFS & Key Stage 1

 Key Stage 2

-Pupils are taught 2 hours of PE a week.
+Pupils are taught a minimum of 2 hours of PE a week.
 In one of the sessions the pupils are taught running, jumping, throwing and catching in isolation and in combination.
 Pupils are also taught to play competitive games and apply basic principles of attacking and defending in games such as basketball, cricket, hockey, football, netball, rounders and tennis.
-As in KS1, our pupils in KS2 benefit from our highly skilled and experienced sports coaches for these lessons.
+As in KS1, our pupils in KS2 benefit from our highly skilled and experienced sports coach for 1 of these lessons.
 Pupils are also taught to develop flexibility, strength, technique, control and balance through athletics and gymnastics.
 The class teachers ensure there are opportunities for children to perform dances, gymnastic routines and take part in outdoor and adventurous activities so that the whole PE curriculum is maintained.
 Through this they are able to compare their performances with previous ones, demonstrating improvement to achieve their personal best.

 We also utilise our grounds as much as possible for activities such as Forest Schools or orienteering which allow children to develop their participation in outdoor and adventure activities.

 The government has provided additional funding of £150 million per annum to improve provision of Physical Education (PE) and Sport in primary schools.
 In 2017 the funding was doubled nationally, meaning that as a school, Brodetsky Primary is receiving approximately £18,470 for each academic year.
 This funding is ring-fenced and therefore can only be spent on the provision of PE and sport in schools.
 As a school, we must use the funding to make additional and sustainable improvements to the quality of PE and sport that we offer.
 We should use the funding to:

 - Develop or add to the PE and sport activities that the school already offers.